Dreadbot/Dreadbot-IV/README.md

 =============

-To do:
-Drivetrain:
-* For arcade drive, assign the forward/backward and rotation axes to separate joysticks.
-(Having both on one joystick is apparently really annoying)
+To do (In order of greatest to least importance):

+* max speed should be configurable by the driver on the operator console.
+* drive->Auto(float xdist, float ydist, float rot, bool drivemode); translate the position and rotation of the robot a specified number of inches and degrees
+* make sure each wheel is going at the speed it's set to be at with a PID controller and encoders.
-* Enable both mechanum (strafe) and arcade drive control via the D-pad.
+* enable both mechanum (strafe) and arcade drive control via the D-pad.
-* Fix the issue where the the robot locks the motor controller inputs at apparently random times and keeps them locked at that value until the robot is power-cycled.
-  * Could be that the input class breaks when there's a blip in communication with the driver station (this happens a lot)
-* The behavior of the dropper is iffy on the first drop.
-(Record what happens so we can fix it)
-* There are encoders on the axles now, so we should be able to add some traction-control code to help drive smoother.
-* Max speed should be configurable by the driver on the gamepad.
-* Make it dance (i.e. add the other valves and have a function to change them.)
+* let the driver manually make the robot dance by holding down A and pressing the top/bumper buttons (i.e. if A isn't pressed, those buttons would function as they normally would)